 If you are intending to stay overnight in the area, you may wish to visit the Warminster Community Hub website to find suitable accommodation.

-IMPORTANT – If you are planning on bringing a group of people to Warminster in a bus or coach, please contact us immediately as there are few coach parking facilities available in Warminster.
+IMPORTANT – If you are planning on bringing a group of people to Warminster in a bus or coach, please contact us as there are few coach parking facilities available in Warminster.

-We hope that you will be able to join us on 26th August and if you would like further information about our event, please check out the other pages on our website, including the Frequently Asked Questions page provides important information on where you can and cannot go, where you can get something to eat and also the location of public toilets (which are few and far between on the Salisbury Plain!).
+We hope that you will be able to join us this year on 18th August and if you would like further information about our event, please check out the other pages on our website, including the Frequently Asked Questions page provides important information on where you can and cannot go, where you can get something to eat and also the location of public toilets (which are few and far between on the Salisbury Plain!).